ics-software-engineering/meteor-application-template-react-semantic-ui/index.md

 ### Note regarding "bcrypt warning":

-You will also get the following message when you run this application:
+You might also get the following message when you run this application:

 ```
 Note: you are using a pure-JavaScript implementation of bcrypt.